 But that didn’t happen.
 The employee at first refused to assign his family seats together.
 “After showing him a baby, finally, they put us in the last row of a small jet,” says Katzman, who works for a communications agency in New York.

 Sometimes, the game of musical chairs ends well

 TV correspondent Kimberly Button flew from Orlando to Amsterdam on United Airlines recently.
 The airline canceled her outbound flight because of bad weather.
 She assumed her preferred seat assignments in Premium Economy would vanish with her reservation.
 But neither of them did.
 United not only found a faster way to get her to the Netherlands, but it also gave her a seat in the same section instead of downgrading her to the tighter economy class seats.
 And that wasn’t all.
 (Here is our ultimate guide on booking an airline ticket.)

 “I was shocked to see that United actually refunded my Premium Economy purchases on my credit card after reassigning me on my flights,” she remembers.
 “To this day, I still marvel at the fact that they gave me my money back, but I’m thankful for it.”

 Knapp’s flight to South Africa finally had a happy ending, too.
-After I contacted Delta on her behalf, the airline decided it had something more to say.
+After my advocacy team and I contacted Delta on her behalf, the airline decided it had something more to say.
 “A Delta representative called me and informed me that my seats had been changed back to the original two seats we had in Comfort Coach,” she says.